Evolutionary psychology: Response by evolutionary psychologists

-Evolutionary psychologists have addressed many of their critics (e.g. in books by Segerstråle (2000), Barkow (2005), and Alcock (2001)).
-Among their rebuttals are that some criticisms are straw men, or are based on an incorrect nature versus nurture dichotomy or on basic misunderstandings of the discipline.
+Evolutionary psychologists have addressed many of their critics (e.g., in books by Segerstråle, Barlow, and Alcock.).
+Among their rebuttals are that some criticisms are straw men, or are based on an incorrect nature versus nurture dichotomy, or on basic misunderstandings of the discipline.

 Robert Kurzban suggested that "...critics of the field, when they err, are not slightly missing the mark.
-Their confusion is deep and profound.
+Their confusion is profound.
 It's not like they are marksmen who can't quite hit the center of the target; they're holding the gun backwards."
 Many have written specifically to correct basic misconceptions.